chreke/learn-ansible/README.md

 (Feel free to substitute `'password'` with something more secure.
 Or don't. #yolo)

-Then add these tasks to the playbook:
+Then add these tasks to the playbook - they should run *before* we install Python dependencies:

 ```yaml
 - name: Install PostgreSQL